About The College

 as well as other provincial legislation applicable to health professionals.

-Check the Public Register to verify that an individual is currently registered/licensed to practice with the College of Health and Care Professionals of BC, and to see information about credentials and scope of practice.
+Search the Licence Verification form to verify that an individual is currently registered/licensed to practice with the College of Health and Care Professionals of BC, and to see information about credentials and scope of practice.

 Complaints